czue/pegasus-docs/deployment.md

 Additionally, you must connect Digital Ocean to your project's Github repository.
 This can be done from inside App Platform, or by following [this link](https://cloud.digitalocean.com/apps/github/install).

+To use celery you will also need to create a managed Redis database, which can be done from [this link](https://cloud.digitalocean.com/databases/new?engine=redis).

 ### Deploying

 Once you've configured the prerequisites, deploying is just a few steps.

 1. Edit the `/deploy/app-spec.yaml` file.
 In particular, make sure to set your Github repository and branch.
+   If you aren't using Celery, you should remove the sections related to redis, and the celery-worker.
 2. Run `doctl apps create --spec deploy/app-spec.yaml`

 That's it!